 If you’ve never heard of a sewer cleanout, you’re not alone.
 However, if your sewer system has started to have a few issues, you might come across this phrase.
 But what exactly does it mean, and do you really need to care?
 Keep reading to find the answers to these questions and more!

 What is a Sewer Cleanout

 A sewer cleanout is the section of piping in your sewer system that gives it access to your home.
 You’ll find sewer cleanouts in homes with the sewer system underneath the home’s slab.
 In homes in California, all water fixtures (like toilets and sinks) are connected to the sewer cleanout through a series of pipes.
 The cleanout is bordered on the other side of the city’s lines.
-Usually, the sewer cleanout is located a little ways away from the house itself.
+Usually it is located a little ways away from the house itself.

 There are two types of sewer cleanouts that you might have in your home.
 A one-way cleanout gives access in only one direction.
 A two-way cleanout has a U-shape and allows access in two directions, toward the yard and the house lines.

 As we mentioned above, most homes have their sewer lines under the slab, making them nearly impossible to reach.
 So if you suspect a problem in the sewer line, you’ll need some way to check it out without destroying your foundation.